Qasr al-Azraq: History

 According to Lawrence, "Azrak lay favourably for us, and the old fort would be convenient headquarters if we made it habitable, no matter how severe the winter.
 So I established myself in its southern gate-tower, and set my six Haurani boys...to cover with brushwood, palm-branches, and clay the ancient split stone rafters, which stood open to the sky."
 Ali ibn el Hussein "took up his quarters in the south-east corner tower, and made that roof tight."
-The postern gate was shut each night, "The door was a poised lab of dressed basalt, a foot thick, turning on pivots of itself, socketed into threshold and lintel.
+The postern gate was shut each night, "The door was a poised slab of dressed basalt, a foot thick, turning on pivots of itself, socketed into threshold and lintel.
 It took a great effort to start swinging, and at the end went shut with a clang and crash which made tremble the west wall of the old castle."

 Lawrence wrote of their first night, "...when there rose a strange, long wailing round the towers outside.
 Then the cries came again and again and again, rising slowly in power, till they sobbed round the walls in deep waves to die away choked and miserable.
 Lawrence was told, "...the dogs of the Beni Hillal, the mythical builders of the fort, quested the six towers each night for their dead masters...their ghost-watch kept our ward more closely than arms could have done."